antarctica/lantern/docs/models.md

 ## Special catalogue items

-To support more complex use-cases `ItemCatalogue` subclasses can be used to implement special handling for items.
+To support more complex use-cases, `ItemCatalogue` subclasses MAY be used to implement special handling for items.

 Special catalogue items classes MUST implement a public `matches` class method returning a boolean indicating whether the special class applies to a given Record.